SOLD OUT THIS WEEKEND

 School Group Visits

 We welcome school groups of all ages to the Art Center.
 Reservations are required for groups of 12 or more and for any group arriving by full-sized bus (or any vehicle that will not fit in a standard parking spot).
 All reservations must be made at least two weeks in advance of your visit.
 Learn more about visiting with a school group here.

 Storm King is proud to offer free admission to all Title 1 schools, as well as public school groups from Orange, Putnam, Dutchess, Ulster, and Sullivan counties.**

-**Provided by generous lead support from the Stavros Niarchos Foundation.
+Provided by generous lead support from the Ralph E. Ogden Foundation, Inc. Support is also provided by the Pierre and Tana Matisse Foundation.
 Additional support is provided by the Windgate Foundation